Scooby-Doo! and the Witch's Ghost: Plot

-After Ben Ravencroft, a famous horror writer of whom Velma Dinkley is a huge fan, assists her and Mystery Inc. in solving a case at a museum, he invites them to his hometown, Oakhaven, Massachusetts.
-When they arrive, they find the town converted into a tourist attraction by Mayor Corey, with 17th-century replicas based on the ghost of Sarah Ravencroft, an ancestor of Ben's who was persecuted as a witch and executed by the Puritan townspeople in 1657.
-Ben disputes this, claiming that Sarah was a Wiccan who used herbal remedies to heal the less fortunate, and he has spent years searching for her medical journal to prove her innocence.
+After Ben Ravencroft, a famous horror writer of whom Velma Dinkley is a fan, assists her and Mystery Inc. in solving a case at a museum in San Francisco, he invites them to his hometown of Oakhaven, Massachusetts.
+When they arrive, they find the town's Mayor Corey has converted it into a tourist attraction based on the ghost of Sarah Ravencroft, Ben's ancestor who was persecuted as a witch and executed by the Puritan townspeople in 1657.
+Ben disputes this, claiming that Sarah was a Wiccan who used herbal remedies to heal the less fortunate and that he has spent years searching for her medical diary to prove her innocence.

-Scooby-Doo and Shaggy Rogers are chased by the ghost of a witch.
-The gang is drawn to an all-female gothic rock band, The Hex Girls, led by Sally "Thorn" McKnight, during one of their rehearsals.
-Fred Jones and Daphne Blake follow Thorn and discover her performing a ritual and are convinced the Hex Girls are witches.
+While Scooby-Doo and Shaggy Rogers are chased by Sarah's ghost, the others are drawn to the Hex Girls, an all-female gothic rock band led by Sally "Thorn" McKnight, during one of their rehearsals.
+Fred Jones and Daphne Blake follow Thorn and, upon discovering her seemingly performing a ritual, believe the Hex Girls are witches.

-The ghost witch is captured by Velma and revealed to be Mr. McKnight, Thorn's father, and Oakhaven's pharmacist, and the townspeople were involved.
-Thorn explains the "ritual" Fred and Daphne witnessed was an herbal remedy made for soothing her vocal cords and that she is actually 1/16th Wiccan.
-Corey and Mr. McKnight apologize to Ben for using his ancestor in their publicity stunt, explaining that they created the ghost witch to boost the town's failing tourist economy and that they found inspiration from digging up the head marker for Sarah's grave, though her body was not found.
-It is revealed that a shoe buckle Scooby had found earlier was actually the lock from Sarah's journal.